 I love being above the clouds on a flight, no matter which destination I have.
-I love having a window seat when its a shorter flight, so I can look out the sky and feel the calm and peace…unless you are sitting next to a crying child of course 😛
+I love having a window seat when it’s a shorter flight.
+Then I can look out the sky and feel the calm and peace… unless you are sitting next to a crying child of course 😛

 The picture above is taken around 2 pm 29th of December on my way to Ilulissat, while they had polar nights.
 This means they don’t see the sun from the end of November to the 13th of January.

-Once I am below the clouds it is also very beautiful, whether its a view to big city lights, mountains with trees and snow, or palm trees with white beaches, but what I find extra beautiful is when I am on a flight somewhere around Greenland.
-Maybe because it is my home country it brings out special emotions, or maybe it brings these for anyone who appreciates scenic views, because Greenland is indescribably beautiful.
+Once I am below the clouds it is also very beautiful.
+Whether it’s a view of big city lights, mountains with trees and snow, or palm trees with white beaches.
+But what I find extra beautiful is when I am on a flight somewhere around Greenland.
+Maybe because it is my home country it brings out special emotions.
+Or maybe it brings these for anyone who appreciates scenic views because Greenland is indescribably beautiful.

 Flying to Sisimiut